 One important issue addressed in the appendix is how the methodology addresses the fact that teachers are typically contracted to work only a nine-month year.
 By examining differences between teachers and other college graduates in weekly wages for weeks worked, Mishel and Allegretto avoid any controversies over teachers having the “summer off.”

-The Center on Wage and Employment Dynamics (CWED) is a project of the Institute for Research on Labor and Employment (IRLE) at UC Berkeley.
+This paper was co-released by the Economic Policy Institute and the Center on Wage and Employment Dynamics, a project of the Institute for Research on Labor and Employment at UC Berkeley.
 IRLE connects world-class research with policy to improve workers’ lives, communities, and society.